Frequently Asked Questions

 Where will I work?
 Do I get to select my campaign, site, or organization, or will I be assigned?

-Host sites are typically located in the greater Bay Area, in cities such as San Francisco, Oakland, San Jose, Richmond, Concord, Santa Rosa, and Modesto.
+Host sites are typically located in the greater Bay Area, in cities such as San Francisco, Oakland, San Jose, Richmond, Concord, and Santa Rosa.

 You will be assigned to a site based on your interests and skills, as well as the needs of the host organization.
 We cannot guarantee assignment to any particular organization.
 During the interview process, we will share some potential host site matches to get your input.
 However, the Labor Summer program will ultimately assign you to a site.